Heroes of the Storm

-Heroes of the Storm is a crossover multiplayer online battle arena video game developed and published by Blizzard Entertainment.
-It was released for OS X and Windows on June 2, 2015.
-The game features various characters from Blizzard's franchises as playable heroes, as well as different battlegrounds based on Warcraft, Diablo, StarCraft, and Overwatch universes.
+Heroes of the Storm is a multiplayer online battle arena video game developed and published by Blizzard Entertainment.
+Announced at BlizzCon 2010, it was released on June 2, 2015, for macOS and Windows.
+The game features various crossover characters from Blizzard's franchises as playable heroes, as well as different battlegrounds based on Warcraft, Diablo, StarCraft, and Overwatch universes.

-Players form into five-player teams and fight against another team in 5-versus-5 matches, with an average game duration of roughly 20 minutes.
-The first team to destroy opponents' main structure, known as the "King's Core", wins the match.
-Each themed battleground has a different metagame and secondary objectives to secure, whose completion gives your team massive advantages, typically through pushing power.
+Matches are contested between two teams of five players, each aiming to destroy the opposing team's main structure, known as the "Core."
+The first team to do so wins the match, with a typical duration of around 20 minutes.
+Matches take place on various themed battlegrounds, each featuring unique level designs and secondary objectives, the completion of which grants significant advantages.
 Every player controls a single character, known as a "hero", with a set of distinctive abilities and differing styles of play.
 Heroes become more powerful over the course of a match by collecting experience points and unlocking "talents" that offer new abilities or augment existing ones, contributing to the team's overall strategy.

-Heroes of the Storm is inspired by Defense of the Ancients, a community-created mod based on Warcraft III, another video game developed by Blizzard Entertainment.
-The game is free-to-play and is supported by microtransactions which can be used to purchase heroes, visual alterations for the heroes in the game, mounts, and other cosmetic elements.
-Blizzard used to call the game as a "hero brawler" instead of the more common "multiplayer online battle arena" (MOBA), but later started using the latter term.
+Heroes of the Storm is inspired by Defense of the Ancients, a community-created mod for Warcraft III, another video game developed by Blizzard Entertainment.
+Heroes of the Storm is free-to-play and is supported by microtransactions which can be used to purchase heroes, visual alterations for the heroes in the game, mounts, and other cosmetic elements.
+Blizzard originally referred to the game as a "hero brawler", but later started using the more common term for the genre — "multiplayer online battle arena" (MOBA).

-As of July 2022, Blizzard had stopped all major development of the game and entered it into maintenance mode.
+As of July 2022, Blizzard scaled back major development of Heroes of the Storm, but the game continues to receive regular updates, including seasonal balance changes and bug fixes.